aishajv/GANs/GANS - MNIST/README.md

-# Generic implementation of GANs on MNIST Toy Dataset
+# Generic Implementation of GANs on MNIST Toy Dataset
 This code refers to the generic implementation of GANs in PyTorch on MNIST Toy Dataset.
 The prupose of this project is to gain a hands on experience of how GANs work.

 ## Trainer.ipynb